-The Central Committee of the International Cooperative Alliance at its Meeting held in Washington in October 1985, with profound disquiet the continuing famine and malnutrition within many countries of the world, especially Africa, and pays great attention to the contradictions and paradoxes of food production with famine, overproduction and food distribution problems.
+The Central Committee of the International Cooperative Alliance at its Meeting held in Washington in October 1985,

+- NOTES with profound disquiet the continuing famine and malnutrition within many countries of the world, especially Africa, and pays great attention to the contradictions and paradoxes of food production with famine, overproduction and food distribution problems. - REGRETS that the governments of certain countries spend a greater proportion of their budgets on armaments, than on programmes to increase food production.